List of music considered the worst: 1960s–1970s

 Consisting entirely of manipulated recordings of audio feedback, Metal Machine Music was ranked at number two in The Worst Rock 'n' Roll Records of All Time.
 In 2005, Q magazine included the album in a list of "Ten Terrible Records by Great Artists" and ranked it No. 4 in its list of the 50 worst albums of all time.
+Village Voice rock critic Robert Christgau damned it with faint praise: "Though it is a blatant rip-off, it is not--philistine cavils to the contrary--totally unlistenable."